Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Proof of

-where $\rmp_{x_{1:k-1}}$ is the empirical distribution of $x_{1:k-1}$, and $h = 1/\alpha$~\citep{blackwell1973ferguson}.
+where $\hat \rmp_{x_{1:k-1}}$ is the empirical distribution of $x_{1:k-1}$, and $h = 1/\alpha$~\citep{blackwell1973ferguson}.
 For distinct $x_1, \cdots, x_n$, we have

-The resulting $\eta_n$ does not depend on whether the parametric model is correct, thus it does not satisfy model selection consistency. \end{proof} We next establish that for Dirichlet process mixture model perturbation, model selection consistency holds if $\p_0$ is sufficiently smooth (\Cref{ex:BF-DPNM}).
-Loosely, a distribution is said to be \textit{supersmooth} when it is a Gaussian mixture over a thin-tailed mixing distribution, and \textit{$\beta$-smooth} when the density is thin-tailed and has sufficiently regular derivatives. \begin{definition} A density $\rmp_0$ on $\R^d$ is said to be \begin{itemize} \item supersmooth if there exists $(F_0, \Sigma_0)$ such that $\rmp_0 = F_0 \otimes \cN \left(0, \Sigma_0 \right)$ and $1 - F_0 \left([-z, z]^d\right) \lesssim \exp\left( - c_0 z^{r_0}\right)$ for every $z > 0$, with $c_0 > 0$ and $r_0 \geq 2$. \item $\beta$-smooth if the following holds: \begin{enumerate} \item The mixed partial derivative $D^k \rmp_0$ of order up to $k_+ \leq \lfloor \beta \rfloor$ satisfying
+The resulting $\eta_n$ does not depend on whether the parametric model is correct, and hence does not satisfy model selection consistency. \end{proof}

+We next establish that for Dirichlet process mixture model perturbations, model selection consistency holds if $\rmp_0$ is sufficiently smooth (\Cref{ex:BF-DPNM}).
+Loosely, a distribution is said to be \textit{supersmooth} when it is a Gaussian mixture over a thin-tailed mixing distribution, and \textit{$\beta$-smooth} when the density is thin-tailed and has sufficiently regular derivatives.